 10. Seeing the really sweet moments between your twins will totally make up for the hard times.

-What would be on your list of things you didn’t know before having twins?
+So, those are some of the things I didn’t know about having twins.
+What would be on your list?
 Anything I’ve missed?
-I’ve tried to include things that are specific to twins, rather than having a baby in general, but I’d love to know your thoughts 😁
+I’ve tried to include things that are specific to twins.
+I’d love to know your thoughts 😁